 Suicide Prevention

 Suicide is the second leading cause of death for youth ages 10 to 24.
-According to the 2011 Youth Risk Behavioral Survey in Tennessee, over 1 out of 7 youth seriously considered suicide and almost 1 out of 16 made an attempt.
+According to the 2021 Youth Risk Behavioral Survey in Tennessee, nearly 23% of Tennessee youth seriously considered suicide and 13% made an attempt with girls nearly doubling boys attempts.
 Almost all young people who are contemplating suicide show clear signs before the attempt.
 If educators are trained to recognize these signs, we have a good chance to identify and help at risk youth.

 Suicide Prevention Training for Educators